-When all visualisations and guiding questions are completed, instruct participants explicitly with the following prompt:
+\begin{vizbox}{Final Activity (after all visualisations)} When all visualisations and guiding questions are completed, instruct participants explicitly:

-\begin{quote} ``Now, in the bottom-left space provided, please write a cohesive paragraph describing how the two nurses managed the primary patient (Amy) while attending to other beds, focusing on how they prioritised tasks, communicated verbally, and experienced stress as evidenced by the visualisations you've explored.'' \end{quote}
+\begin{quote} ``Now, in the bottom-left space provided, please write a cohesive paragraph describing how the two nurses managed the primary patient (Amy) while attending to other beds, focusing on how they prioritised tasks, communicated verbally, and experienced stress as evidenced by the visualisations you’ve explored.'' \end{quote} \end{vizbox}